FuadAlShuroogi/EandV/README.md

 ---
 ## :information_source: Sources Used
-  1.Google-fu
+  1. Google-fu

-  2.Stack overflow
+  2. Stack overflow

-  3.W3 schools & developer mozilla

 <p align="right">(<a href="#readme-top">back to top</a>)</p>